awsdocs/amazon-transcribe-developer-guide/doc_source/API_InputDataConfig.md

 ## Contents<a name="API_InputDataConfig_Contents"></a>

  ** DataAccessRoleArn **   <a name="transcribe-Type-InputDataConfig-DataAccessRoleArn"></a>
 The Amazon Resource Name \(ARN\) that uniquely identifies the permissions you've given Amazon Transcribe to access your Amazon S3 buckets containing your media files or text data\.
+ARNs have the format `arn:partition:service:region:account-id:resource-type/resource-id`\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Pattern: `^arn:(aws|aws-cn|aws-us-gov|aws-iso-{0,1}[a-z]{0,1}):iam::[0-9]{0,63}:role/[A-Za-z0-9:_/+=,@.-]{0,1024}$`